-Gutenberg Höfe is a typical Berlin factory and commercial loft, built in 1898.
-Where the traditional "Gutenberg" printing house with the associated publishing house once had its headquarters, there are now open sapce loft offices and several apartments.
+Gutenberg Höfe represents a typical Berlin factory and commercial loft, built in 1898.
+Where the traditional "Gutenberg" printing house with the associated publishing house once had its headquarters, there are now open space loft offices and multiple apartments.

-From the former printing factory a modern Loft Campus
+From the former printing house to a modern Loft Campus

-An example: In the neighboring courtyard, the Viessmann Group's Maschinenraum which means "machine room" was recently opened from the former Goldpunkt shoe factory.
-The innovation laboratory of German medium-sized companies known far beyond the borders of the federal capital.
+An example: In the neighboring courtyard, the Viessmann Group's Maschinenraum, which was formerly known as Goldpunkt shoe factory, was recently opened.
+The innovation laboratory of German medium-sized companies is known far beyond the borders of the federal capital.
 A special kind of digital lab was created under the artistic direction of the Pott office.

-The Gutenberghöfe are now also looked after by Atelier Pott / Seckler Architects.
+The Gutenberghöfe have been looked after by Atelier Pott / Seckler Architects.
 Ingo Pott has already brought the project Opernlofts at Weinbergpark to new life for us.

-The Museum Island and Alexanderplatz can be reached by bike in 5 minutes.
-The Senefelder Platz underground station is less than 3 minutes away.
+The Museum Island and Alexanderplatz can be reached by a 5-minute bik ride and the Senefelder Platz underground station is less than 3 minutes away.

-A real factory building from the 19th century on the way to the 21st century.
+The building is a real factory building from the 19th century on its way to the 21st century.

-First a printer, then a publisher, for years the nucleus of digital heavyweights such as Springer Sciences, BSMO and many more, the Gutenberg Höfe are converted into a completely new use concept.
+First a printing house, then a publishing house, for years the nucleus of digital heavyweights such as Springer Sciences, BSMO and many more, the Gutenberg Höfe are converted into a completely new use concept.